jgscott/learnR/house/house.md

 ### Multiple categorical predictors

-Once you've got the idea of dummy variables and interactions, you can add as many categorical variables as you want.
-(Word to the wise: doing so will not necessarily be a good idea!)
-For example, try interpreting the coefficients for the following model:
+Once you've got the idea of dummy variables and interactions, you can add as many categorical variables as you deem appropriate.
+For example, consider the following model:

     lm6 = lm(price ~ sqft + nbhd + brick + brick:sqft, data=house)
     coef(lm6)